eirikhanasand/iikg2001/exam/exam21.md

 4. Least privilege.

 ## Question 9
-In public key cryptography which of the following are true?
+In public key cryptography which of the following are true?<br/>
 NOTE: Wrong choices give negative points

 1. The public key can be used both for encryption and decryption.